Creator Taxes: Product Gifts, 1099s & International Deals

 The $600 threshold means you might not receive a 1099 from a platform that paid you $500 — but you still owe tax on that income.
 The absence of a form doesn't mean the absence of obligation.

-The structural observation: By the time you have income from five or more sources, reconciling what you earned with what gets reported becomes a non-trivial accounting exercise.
+Here's why this matters: By the time you have income from five or more sources, reconciling what you earned with what gets reported becomes a non-trivial accounting exercise.
+When each platform tells a slightly different story about your income, the result is a narrative consistency problem — where your bank, your 1099s, and your tax return don't align.
 Most creators don't have systems for this until after their first tax season surprise.

 International brand deals add complexity layers